 Avoid COVID-19 Infection by Practicing Careful Infection Control:

-- Social distancing – stay home as much as possible, avoid social gatherings of more than 10 people, and stay at least 6 feet away from others when in public
+- Social distancing – stay home as much as possible, avoid social gatherings of more than 10 people, and stay at least six feet away from others when in public.

-- Covering of mouth and nose with a cloth face cover when in public for anyone over the age of 2
+- Covering of mouth and nose with a face mask when in public for anyone over the age of two.

 - Stock up on staples and gluten-free foods